Cpymadtools

 )

-Matching the lhcb1 sequence of the LHC lattice:
+Matching the lhcb1 sequence of the LHC lattice and letting the function determine the knobs automatically:

 matching.match_tunes_and_chromaticities(